Naoru347/TeachingPortfolio/Preparation/StudyGuides/python_fundamentals.md

 ## Tuples: The Immutable Sequence

 **Tuples** act like sealed packages - once created, their contents cannot be changed.
 This *immutability* makes them perfect for representing fixed collections of related data, such as coordinates or color values.
-Here's how we can work with tuples effectively:
+Here's how one can work with tuples effectively:

 ```python
 # Creating tuples for fixed data